-3 ways the food and beverage industry can prepare for 2021
+5 ways the food and beverage industry changed in 2020

 The 2020 pandemic has accelerated consumers’ adoption of digital channels.
 Technically-timid grandparents embraced video conferencing.
 We now browse groceries from our sofas.
 And, when we want a cup of coffee, we’re just as likely to reach for our phones as head to a café.